 As the world confronts a global health crisis and critical changes in the economy, philanthropists are considering what role they can play to mitigate the detrimental impact on their key stakeholders.
 Here are some resources and strategies to consider:

-If you’d like to learn how private foundations can make grants directly to individuals in response to COVID-19, please attend our free webinar, How Foundations Can Provide Emergency Support to Individuals.
-During this presentation, Foundation Source Chief Legal Officer Jeffrey D. Haskell and Chief Philanthropic Officer Page Snow will review the “nuts and bolts” of giving emergency assistance.
-They will also go over the form that Foundation Source developed for its clients to streamline the process and make it easier to comply with IRS guidelines.
+If you’d like to learn how private foundations can make grants directly to individuals in response to COVID-19, view this free, on-demand webinar, How Foundations Can Provide Emergency Support to Individuals.
+Foundation Source Chief Legal Officer Jeffrey D. Haskell and Chief Philanthropic Officer Page Snow review the “nuts and bolts” of giving emergency assistance.
+They also go over the form that Foundation Source developed for its clients to streamline the process and make it easier to comply with IRS guidelines.

 As we confront the growing threat of the coronavirus pandemic, we wanted to share information about one of the most useful capabilities of a private foundation: the ability to grant directly to individuals and families in case of disaster, medical emergency, or financial hardship.

 This article explains that there’s no need to set up a separate nonprofit in order to deliver tax-advantaged funds to people who suddenly find themselves out of work and burdened with bills they can’t pay.
 And because foundations don’t need to seek prior approval from the IRS to make these grants, they can respond to this growing need quickly.

 information for funders